vighneshiyer/research-notes/pizza.md

   - It seems we need a **larger region for crust** on the pizza (1.5" offset from edge), also the crust must be **thicker** than the rest of the pizza for better puffing
   - Move sauce inwards, and use 1.5 scoops of sauce (don't overdo it)
   - I need to buy **Caputo semolina flour** for dusting and stretching the dough, I shouldn't use 00 flour for this (of course don't use cornmeal lol)
+  - Flour underneath the dough **needs to be swept away** before pulling the dough onto the wood peel (excess underneath flour leads to burning)
 - Ingredient quality
   - What I thought was high quality: DOP tomatoes, 00 flour + yeast, DOP parm, basil, olive oil, meats (sufficiently enough, I guess)
   - What needs better quality: mozzarella (the top burned too easily, a bit too chewy, not sufficiently creamy - it detracted from the texture of the crust)